 Skip to main content

-The "listTransactions" action returns a list of all active transactions in the current session.
+JSON DB "listTransactions" action returns a list of all active transactions in your current session

 Note